 - I can choose where to invest my money (i.e. bonds, stocks, etc).
 If I have no clue where to invest and want to be hands off (yup, that’s me ✋), I can put my money in a “target date fund” like Fidelity Freedom Funds, where a fund manager balances and adjusts my investment portfolio based on my target retirement goal and life stage.
 Or I could use robo-advisors like Betterment to do something similar, except via algorithms.

-- I can withdraw funds I put in (my contributions, not earnings) at any time, income tax/penalty-free.
+- I can withdraw my contributions any time, income tax/penalty-free.

-- I can withdraw my earnings income tax/penalty-free, only when I’m at least 59 1/2 years old and have held the account for ≥ 5 years.
+- I can't withdraw my earnings income tax/penalty-free until I’m at least 59 1/2 years old and have held the account for ≥ 5 years.
 With other types of accounts, I’d owe income tax on any earnings I take out.